opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_III.md

 Next you stop and start the IDOL Find container to pick up these changes.

 ```
-docker compose -f docker-compose.yml -f docker-compose.expose-ports.yml -f docker-compose.bindmount.yml stop idol-find
+./deploy.sh stop idol-find
-docker compose -f docker-compose.yml -f docker-compose.expose-ports.yml -f docker-compose.bindmount.yml up -d
+./deploy.sh up -d
 ```

 Open IDOL Find and log in again to see the field name under **FILTERS** has changed to **EDUCED PERSON NAME**.

 > NOTE: For details on other available configuration options, see the [Find Administration Guide](https://www.microfocus.com/documentation/idol/IDOL_24_3/Find_24.3_Documentation/admin/Content/Introduction.htm).

-> NOTE: The Find source code is available on [GitHub](https://github.com/opentext-idol/find), where you can find detailed instructions to set up your own development environment to build your own custom changes into the application.
+> NOTE: The IDOL Find source code is available on [GitHub](https://github.com/opentext-idol/find), where you can find detailed instructions to set up your own development environment to build your own custom changes into the application.

-## Stop, Start, Up or Down

-To finish, here is a recap of how to stop and start your docker system:

-- To stop your containers (without destroying anything):

-    ```
-    docker compose -f docker-compose.yml -f docker-compose.expose-ports.yml -f docker-compose.bindmount.yml stop
-    ```

-- To rebuild (if changes are detected) and start containers (in the background):

-    ```
-    docker compose -f docker-compose.yml -f docker-compose.expose-ports.yml -f docker-compose.bindmount.yml up -d
-    ```

-> NOTE: For full details on the verbs available for `docker compose`, see the [docker documentation](https://docs.docker.com/compose/reference/).

 ## Conclusions